WebDevCF2018/prepaTestSymfony4/README.md

                 private $sectionssections;

 for avoid this potential bug:
-write the complete relation in the 2 classes, but inverse the column
+write the complete relation in the 2 classes, but inverse the column and delete the "inversedBy"

     in Articles.php
         /**
              * @var \Doctrine\Common\Collections\Collection
              *
-             * @ORM\ManyToMany(targetEntity="Sections", inversedBy="articlesarticles")
+             * @ORM\ManyToMany(targetEntity="Sections")
              * @ORM\JoinTable(name="sections_has_articles",
              *   joinColumns={
              *     @ORM\JoinColumn(name="articles_idarticles", referencedColumnName="idarticles")